LivePerson, Inc. LPSN

 Notes

-Stockholder letter filed as DFAN14A exhibit during Starboard's proxy fight at LivePerson's 2022 Annual Meeting.
-Unusual for an activist letter in that the central argument is corporate culture and governance rather than financial/operational mispricing — heavily sourced from anonymous Glassdoor reviews (multiple long verbatim excerpts) and a 2006 gender-discrimination lawsuit (Cash v.
+Six-page stockholder letter filed as DFAN14A exhibit during Starboard's proxy fight at LivePerson's 2022 Annual Meeting.
+Unusual for an activist letter in that the central argument is corporate culture and governance rather than financial/operational mispricing — heavily sourced from anonymous Glassdoor reviews (multiple long verbatim excerpts, 'plane crash in slow motion', 'wet noodles' board) and a 2006 gender-discrimination lawsuit (Cash v.
 LivePerson).
-Page 3 has an Executive Officer Turnover grid (photos of 3 CFOs, 3 CTOs, 3 heads of sales).
+Page 3 has an Executive Officer Turnover grid with photos of 3 CFOs, 3 CTOs, 3 sales heads.
 Page 4 has paired peer-gap bar charts on board diversity (14% vs 30%).
-Signed by Peter Feld.
-Valuation/financial thesis is referenced as existing in prior materials but not quantified here; follow-up materials promised.
+Word-style body with institutional-quality embedded charts.
+Signed by Peter Feld, Managing Member.
+No valuation/price target in this letter; follow-up materials promised.